ajvetturini/phase-field-models/README.md

 - The code here supports 1D and 2D simulations and take a TOML-file based input detailing the simulation parameters.
 - Free energy models suppoorted: ``Landau`` |
 - Numerical Integrators supported: ``Explicit Euler`` |
 - Automatic Differentiation is supported for the free energy models.
 However, you must be careful about dimensionality and size.
-If N is large with many species, you're array will grow very large and memory reuirements will become a concern.
+If N is large with many species, you're array will grow very large and memory requirements will become a concern.
   - If you are developing your own energy model for a process and want to differentiate through the updates, you will also need to determine if you need to use jax.jacobian based on your free energy model.
 - Currently, all grids are handled with constant size $N$ and grid-cell size of $dx$
 - Be careful with how the density field is handled (i.e., it's shape)!